hollali/Getway/README.md

     The search functionality in the navigation bar is currently non-functional and can be implemented in the future.
     Ensure that the MySQL server is running and configured correctly for database interactions.

+Ghana Passport Admin Login
+Overview

+This PHP script implements a simple admin login page for the Ghana Passport system.
+The admin credentials are hardcoded for demonstration purposes, and access is granted upon successful authentication.
+Bootstrap is used for styling the form and creating a responsive layout.
+Features

+    Admin login form with username and password fields.
+    Hardcoded admin credentials for authentication.
+    Bootstrap styling for a modern and responsive design.

+Technologies Used

+    PHP: Backend scripting language for server-side processing.
+    Bootstrap 5: Frontend framework for styling and layout.
+    HTML: Markup language for structuring the content of the login form.
+    CSS: Styling to enhance the visual presentation.

+Project Structure

+    login.php: Main HTML file containing the admin login form and interface. css/style.css: CSS file for custom styling (not currently used). images/: Directory for storing images (not included in the provided script).

+Usage

+    Place all files in a web server directory.
+    Access the admin login page by navigating to the web server URL.
+    Enter the hardcoded admin credentials (username: "Admin", password: "0000").
+    Click the "LOGIN" button to authenticate.
+    Upon successful authentication, access is granted, and the user is redirected to the "operation.php" page.
+    If authentication fails, an alert is displayed, and the user remains on the login page.

+Additional Notes

+    This script uses hardcoded admin credentials for simplicity.
+In a real-world scenario, credentials would be stored securely and retrieved from a database.
+    The CSS file (style.css) is included in the project structure but is currently not utilized.
+It can be used for additional styling in the future.
 Credits

 This registration form script was created by [Your Name].